CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 - Page responsiveness was tested on all pages at mobile, tablet, laptop and desktop sizes
 - All images load as expected.
-- Every HTML and CSS page on the site was checked with a W3C validator.
+- Every HTML and CSS page on the site was checked with the W3C validator.
 All pages are error free although some have warnings that there wasn't time to solve.
 - All external site links open in a new tab
 - All internal site links work